k2view-academy/K2View-Academy/articles/11_query_builder/01_query_builder_overview.md

 # Query Builder Overview

-The Query Builder is an embedded visual query building component that allows you to build complex SQL queries on a selected [DB Interface](/articles/05_DB_interfaces/03_DB_interfaces_overview.md) (an external data source) as well as on Fabric, using an intuitive interface.
+The Query Builder is an embedded query building tool that allows you to build complex SQL queries on a selected [DB Interface](/articles/05_DB_interfaces/03_DB_interfaces_overview.md) (an external data source) as well as on Fabric, using an intuitive interface.

 > Note:
 > The Query Builder is affected by the Schema filtering, which is defined in the [DB Interface](/articles/05_DB_interfaces/03_DB_interfaces_overview.md).